leifmadsen/ha-director-install/yaklab_templates/README.md

 ## Teardown undercloud

+Sometimes this fails as well.
+I've been finding that `--cleanup true` seems to work most of the time.
+If it doesn't work, then try using `--kill true` which I find fails, but it sets up `--cleanup true` to work, so... .shrug

     ir virsh --host-address localhost --host-key ~/.ssh/id_rsa --topology-network bridged_undercloud --kill true ir virsh --host-address localhost --host-key ~/.ssh/id_rsa --topology-network bridged_undercloud --cleanup true